Features to look for in an indoor tennis structure

 Structure inner lining and insulation

 In any building where there is a differential between inside and outside temperatures condensation will form on the inside of the building (Like your car windscreen on a cold winter’s morning).
 This can be avoided by either ensuring adequate airflow or insulating the structure.
-As you can see from the images on this page Toro’s indoor tennis structures can incorporate an inner insulation layer which reduces the vapour and condensation in the tennis arena.
+As you can see from the images below, Toro’s indoor tennis structures can incorporate an inner insulation layer which reduces the vapour and condensation in the tennis arena.

 An inner lining in an indoor tennis buildings will improve the appearance of the arena and: